bottlepy/bottle/docs/tutorial.rst

 HTTP Errors and Redirects
 --------------------------------------------------------------------------------

-The :func:`abort` function is a shortcut for generating HTTP error pages.
+The:func:`abort` function is a shortcut for generating HTTP error pages.

 ::